-For a mild or moderate anterior prolapse, nonsurgical treatment is often effective.
+Anterior prolapse is treatable.
+For a mild or moderate prolapse, nonsurgical treatment is often effective.
 In more severe cases, surgery may be necessary to keep the vagina and other pelvic organs in their proper positions.

-A dropped or prolapsed bladder (cystocele) occurs when the bladder wall bulges into the vaginal space.
-It results when supporting muscles and tissues for the bladder give way.
+A dropped or prolapsed bladder (cystocele) occurs when the bladder bulges into the vaginal space.
+It results when the muscles and tissues that support the bladder give way.

 In mild cases of anterior prolapse, you may not notice any signs or symptoms.
 When signs and symptoms occur, they may include:

 - A feeling of fullness or pressure in your pelvis and vagina

 - In some cases, a bulge of tissue in your vagina that you can see or feel

 - Increased pelvic pressure when you strain, cough, bear down or lift

 - Problems urinating, including difficulty starting a urine stream, the feeling that you haven't completely emptied your bladder after urinating, feeling a frequent need to urinate or leaking urine (urinary incontinence)